honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 The ``instances`` property value needs to be greater than zero.
 Note that the ``instance`` property replaces the ``schedule`` property of a Hydrator batch pipeline.

-In the example code above, we will use a *ProjectionTransform* (a type of Transform) to drop and rename selected columns in the incoming data.
+In the example code above, we will use a *ProjectionTransform* (a type of transform) to drop and rename selected columns in the incoming data.
 A *StreamSink* in the final step needs a data field property (``body.field``) that it will use as the content for the data to be written.

 Non-linear Executions in Pipelines